 YouTube TV has more flexibility in the devices with which it is compatible.
 However, in either case, it is important to check the specs on your preferred device, as many older models aren’t compatible with newer services and apps.

 It’s pretty clear: YouTube TV offers customers a lot more at a more standard and reasonable price.
-As much as AT&T TV Now was designed to compete with the cable alternative model, they still have the cable company mentality with over inflated prices, complicated package options that never quite deliver on what viewers want, and are lagging in streaming technology features.
+As much as DIRECTV STREAM Now was designed to compete with the cable alternative model, they still have the cable company mentality with over inflated prices, complicated package options that never quite deliver on what viewers want, and are lagging in streaming technology features.